amazon-braket/amazon-braket-sdk-python/README.md

 ### Running multiple tasks at once

-Many quantum algorithms need to run multiple independent circuits, and running the circuits in parallel is much faster than running them one at a time.
-The following example shows how to run a batch of tasks:
+Many quantum algorithms need to run multiple independent circuits, and submitting the circuits in parallel can be faster than submitting them one at a time.
+In particular, parallel task processing provides a significant speed up when using simulator devices.
+The following example shows how to run a batch of tasks on SV1:

 ```python
 circuits = [bell for _ in range(5)]